Due Process Isn't Optional

 The Legal Foundation

-Our framework rests on settled constitutional law:
+Our framework rests on settled law:

 Anti-Commandeering Doctrine